RElGN222/SOAR-SIEM-Tools/snort-basic.md

 # Running Snort in Logger Mode
-You can use Snort as a sniffer and log the sniffed packets via logger mode.
-You only need to use the packet logger mode parameters, and Snort does the rest to accomplish this.
+"Snort can be utilized as a sniffer, enabling the logging of captured packets through the logger mode.
+By simply employing the packet logger mode parameters, Snort takes care of the necessary steps to accomplish this seamlessly.
 <img src="https://i.gyazo.com/d9a4c2d3a3a855f5a1d70d17a2558496.png" width="500">

-Logfile Ownership  Remember, whoever creates a file becomes the owner of said file, to use snort you must escalate privileges using "sudo" <br>
-You can also elevate the session privileges and switch to the superuser account to examine the generated log files by using the command "sudo su"
+It's crucial to keep in mind that the owner of a file is determined by the user who creates it.
+To utilize Snort, it is necessary to elevate privileges using 'sudo' in order to access the required resources.
+Alternatively, you can elevate session privileges and switch to the superuser account using the command 'sudo su' to examine the generated log files.

 # Logging with parameter “-l”